ZelCore-io/Zelcore/ZelProtocolSpecifications.md

 ```

 ### GetAddress Action
 GetAddress action is designed to provide third parties with information of a currently logged users address for a specific coin requested by the uri scheme design of zelcore.
 Websites and other application can simply request users address via Zel protocol to fill it to forms and other usecases.
-ZelCore opens a dialog with an easy possibility to copy an address and also can provide a response with a callback via default post option, get or deeplink callback type of option.
+Zelcore opens a dialog with an easy possibility to copy an address and also can provide a response with a callback via default post option, get or deeplink callback type of option.

 **GetAddress action must have**
 a) *?action=getaddress* - getaddress action must be defined